Information for vendors

-Invoices should be emailed to the Project Manager with whom you or your company is working with.
+Invoices should be emailed to the Project Manager with whom you or your company is working.
 They should not be sent directly to Accounting.

 How often do you cut checks?

 I did the work many months ago.
-Why not get paid faster?
+Why am I not getting paid faster?

 Don't wait to submit an invoice.
 Our system of auditing vendor invoices is mandatory.
-Even if you did the work in 1978 it will still require about two weeks from the time we get your invoice to get a check cut.
+Even if you did the work in 2005 (when we were founded), it would still require about two weeks from when we get your invoice to get a check cut.
 Remember, two parties audit invoices, the Project Manager and the accounting office.
-It takes a litle time so thanks for your patience.
+It takes a little time, so thanks for your patience.

 When should I invoice?

-Generally we would strongly appreciate it if you would invoice in the month you did the work.
+Generally, we would strongly appreciate it if you would invoice in the month you did the work.
 It helps keep our accounting staff happy and can get you paid sooner.
-If you cannot invoice in the month in which the work was done, invoice as soon after as possible.
+If you cannot invoice in the month in which the work was done, invoice as soon as possible.

 How detailed should invoices be?

 Your invoices should be pretty detailed.
-If the work you did was for a specific project please list the project in the line item being billed for.
-Vague invoices will require someone get back to you for clarification and could slow payment.
+If the work you did was for a specific project, please list the project in the line item being billed for.
+Vague invoices will require someone to get back to you for clarification and could slow payment.